yurenke/ai-chatfilter/README.eng.md

 ```

 ### 4. initizlize django framework initialize (AI VMs)
 > build up the database instruction

+Run the following commands on the first AI VM, don't run them again on the second AI VM.
+These commands are for creating tables and loading data to the main DB
 ```Shell
 python manage.py migrate
 python manage.py loaddata service/seed/initial.json